Singles Safari - Kenya

 Mara

-We start the day off with an early morning game drive before dawn, followed by
+We start the day off with an early morning game drive before dawn, followed by breakfast at the lodge.
+Enjoy a swim

-breakfast at the lodge.
-Enjoy a swim in the pool under the African sun or just sit back and relax for the rest
+in the pool under the African sun or just sit back and relax for the rest of the morning.

 In the afternoon we return to the bush in search of wildlife, such as Thomson’s and Grant’s Gazelle, elephants,